B.C. records 45 new cases of COVID-19 and no new deaths | CBC News

 B.C. records 45 new cases of COVID-19 and no new deaths

-In a written statement, the province said there are currently 661 active cases of people infected with the novel coronavirus in B.C.
+In a written statement, the provincial government said there are currently 652 active cases of people infected with the novel coronavirus in B.C.

-Visitation is being expanded because of the significant success of the province's COVID-19 immunization program, Health Minister Adrian Dix and Provincial Health Officer Dr. Bonnie Henry said Thursday at a news conference.
+A drop-in vaccination clinic will be set up at Trout Lake Park on July 17 from 9 a.m. to 2 p.m. and then again from July 19 to 23 at the Shipyards District on the North Shore.

-"This is an important day, it reflects the progress we're making," Dix said.
+First doses will be prioritized for anyone 12 and older, and if there is capacity at the clinic, second doses will also be available for those who received their first dose at least seven weeks ago.

-Health officials have stressed the importance of vaccinations as activity levels increase for all British Columbians.
+B.C. health officials have stressed the importance of vaccinations as restrictions loosen and people's activity levels increase.

 Anyone who has not yet registered for a vaccine in B.C. can do so in the following ways: